 In our changing world of work, HR departments can learn a lot from that method.
 In 2016, 71 percent of HR leaders reported that they’re spending more time on business needs not related to talent.
-The tasks that took their attention from people priorities included managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.
+The tasks that took their attention from people priorities included leadership communication tasks like managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.

 All of these are certainly valid endeavors, but one person (or even one team) can only do so much so well.
 That’s where delegation comes in.
 Ensure that your team members are all set up to focus on the needs that are most critical to HR and those things that they excel at, then delegate the rest.

 Project teams need structure to succeed, and that’s what project managers provide.
 They set milestones, meetings, and reporting at regular intervals.
 These expectations help keep everyone on track and make it easier to notice when risk creeps in.

 Everyone benefits from structure and clear expectations.
 Without those things, it’s hard to meet performance goals.
 Yet only half of employees report they are confident they know what’s expected of them at work.

 When it comes to HR, implementing structure can happen in a variety of ways — clear job descriptions, regular team-wide town halls, formal performance review processes, and so on.

 Project managers report that about a third of all their projects fail because of a lack of involvement from senior leadership.
 Getting project buy-in from the C-suite helps ensure each project’s goals are on track with organizational priorities, helps create champions for the project’s completion, and shows individual team members how critical the project is to the company’s overall success.